Darshan1503/Daily-Journal/README.md

 # Daily-Journal
-Daily Journal s a website where user can easily creates a topic related information.
+Daily Journal is a website where a User can easily create a Topic related Information & can be publicly Showcased.

 # Setup